go101/tinyrouter/README.md

 In practice, for most general cases, TinyRouter is pretty fast.
 And, the above routes which don't work in HttpRouter all work fine in TinyRouter.

+Like many other router packages, a token in path patterns starting a `:` is viewed as a parameter.
-Partically matched parameters are not supported.
+Partically matched parameters are not supported by TinyRouter.

 An example by using TinyRouter: